-The standard treatment for anthrax is a 60-day course of an antibiotic, such as ciprofloxacin or doxycycline.
-Which single antibiotic or combination of antibiotics will be most effective for you depends on the type of anthrax you have, your age, overall health and other factors.
+Treatment for anthrax infection often requires a combination of antibiotics depending on the areas of the body that are affected by infection, your age, your overall health and other factors.
 Treatment is most effective when started as soon as possible.

 Although some cases of anthrax respond to antibiotics, advanced inhalation anthrax may not.
 By the later stages of the disease, the bacteria have often produced more toxins than drugs can eliminate.

-An anthrax vaccine for humans is available, but it's not 100 percent effective.
+An anthrax vaccine for humans is available.
 The vaccine doesn't contain live bacteria and can't lead to infection, but it can cause side effects, ranging from soreness at the injection site to more-serious allergic reactions.
-The vaccine isn't recommended for children, pregnant women or older adults.
+The vaccine isn't recommended for children or older adults.